-Whether you're shaving your hair or donating to a brave shaver, your support means Macmillan can be there for even more people from the moment of their cancer diagnosis.
-Thanks to you we’ll be able to give them practical, emotional and genuinely personal support through cancer, from help with money worries to being there when they need to talk.
+Whether you're shaving your hair or donating to a brave shaver, your support means Macmillan can be right there for people living with cancer.
+Thanks to you, we’re able to provide physical, financial and emotional support to help people live life as fully as possible.

 I was very low and sad, I didn’t want to put any more stress on my family, so I called the Macmillan support line.
 The person I spoke to listened, that was what I needed and that was what they did.
 I will be eternally grateful.

 "Marie’s support was a life-saver."

 The support I got from Marie, my Macmillan Nurse, was brilliant.
 Macmillan were there whenever I needed them – offering advice over the phone at any time of the day.
 They were just really, really great.

 When I was first diagnosed I was totally shell shocked – the financial worries came a bit later.
 I am self employed so it has been harder to navigate.
 Macmillan have really helped and have supported me with a grant.
 Cancer affects all areas of your life – Macmillan help make sense of that.

 "The staff and volunteers at Macmillan in Epsom, have been amazing."